ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) The line is fully defined and cannot be moved
+A) The line is selected for editing

 B) The line is undefined and can still be moved

-C) The line is selected for editing
+C) The line is locked in position

-D) The line is locked in position
+D) The line is fully defined and cannot be moved

 ---

-The line is undefined and can still be moved
+B) The line is undefined and can still be moved

 ///